Billy Zane: Seize the Day Bed at Rook & Raven Gallery

 Overall, the exhibition is a concise meditation on the mechanics of painting.
 Zane proves that he paints as well as he acts, and his understanding of art and its history is even better.

-Billy Zane: Seize the Day Bed is at Rook & Raven Gallery until 7th November 2013, for further information visit here.
+Billy Zane: Seize the Day Bed is at Rook & Raven Gallery until 7th November 2013.
+For further information visit the gallery’s website here.